The Road to the Rock

 DAY 1 Perth to Mount Magnet

-Set your GPS, press go on a road tripping playlist and prepare ride into the sunset: today is the beginning of your Road to the Rock adventure!
+Set your GPS, press go on a road tripping playlist and prepare to ride into the sunset: today is the beginning of your Road to the Rock adventure!
 From Perth, you’re slipping straight through the lush expanse of the Swan Valley, past honesty boxes, cutie-pie towns and endless fields of canola (prepare your Instagram feed).
 Refuel at Dalwallinu, admiring the adorable heritage exterior of the General Store and, if it’s Spring, the wildflowers peeping out from roadside verges along the main strip.

 Hold onto your hunger until Payne’s Find, where you’ll find a classic outback roadhouse dripping with charisma.
 This former mining settlement – so named after the first person to strike gold here, Thomas Payne – is today a tiny town centered around the roadhouse, and it’s stuffed with posters, knick-knacks and quirky memorabilia.
 Order a massive President’s burger (featuring steak and fried onion) and sit outside by the giant gums, where you can admire the glittering ruby colour of the soil, and an emu or two if you’re lucky.
-Before you leave, check out the old petrol pump by the bowsers – it’s a genuine relic from the days when hand pumping fuel by the liter was the done thing.
+Before you leave, check out the old petrol pump by the bowsers – it’s a genuine relic from the days when hand pumping fuel by the litre was the done thing.
 How times have changed!

 Does anyone else feel most at home when they're out on the endless roads of the Golden Outback?
 Road as far as the eye can see, with so many opportunities and places to explore.
 2019 is a great year to embark on a road trip to somewhere new, return to a town you loved visiting, or go where the road takes you! 🚗 📷 @droneanddragons 📍 Paynes Find, Gascoyne-Murchison region of @westernaustralia @australia